tdonker/event-typology/README.md

 ### Domain event
+* A Domain Event is a representation of something that has occurred in the domain that is of **interest to the business**.
+It captures a significant change in the state of the system and communicates this change to other parts of the system or external systems that need to react to it.
+Domain events are usually immutable, and they describe a past event rather than a future action.
+[SAP's Curated Resources for Domian Driven Design (by SAP 2025)](https://github.com/SAP/curated-resources-for-domain-driven-design/blob/main/knowledgebase/concepts/tactical-concepts/domain-events.md)
 * The term domain event describes an occurrence of something that **happened in the business domain**.
 The concept originates in Domain-Driven Design (DDD).
 The event’s name usually already carries a lot of semantic meaning and is used within the domain language to describe the domain’s processes.
 [OTTO Consumer API Event Guidelines](https://api.otto.de/portal/guidelines/event-guidelines/concepts#domain-events)
 * As a default practice, consider every domain event **"private", only meant for internal consumption**.
 Only through deliberate exposure consumers get access to the events, similar to how APIs are used instead of direct database access.
 [The different types of events in event-driven systems Frank de Jonge 2022](https://blog.frankdejonge.nl/the-different-types-of-events-in-event-driven-systems/)
 * The terminology that is used for the aggregate’s name, its data members, its actions, and its **domain events all should be formulated in the bounded context’s ubiquitous language**.
 [Learning Domain-Driven Design.
 Aligning Software Architecture and Business Strategy (by Vlad Khononov 2021) p134](https://www.oreilly.com/library/view/learning-domain-driven-design/9781098100124/)